 The values in gold are known as the Residuals, these are essentially the difference between actual observed data and the values that our model has predicted.
 A symmetrical distribution across the median gives us some insight that our data fits our model well.
 50% of the residual values are within +- 28 of the median.
 Further tests of normality could be carried out using the residuals to check for normality of the distribution for confirmation.

 The values in red are coefficient values.
-The ‘Top row are the values for the intercept, the expected values for when considering the average rent of all data in the dataset.
+Top row are the values for the intercept, the expected values for when considering the average rent of all data in the dataset.
 Whilst the bottom are the slope values or predictions based on unit changes.

+The ‘Est. Std’ is the level of value of our response variable when our predictor carriable is set to zero in our data set this means that the average rent in our dataset is -21.98 below average previousRent level when the previousRent level is zero.
+Whilst the 0.922 is the coefficient of rent as previously explained.

+‘Std.
+Error’ shows the average amount that the given coefficient number varies from the actual average of the response variable.
+The lower this number is in relation to the coefficient number the better our model is.
+In this our case we can expect the difference/ error in coefficient to be out by a mere 0.014.
+This suggests our model fits our data very well.

+The ‘t-value’ is a measure of how many standard deviations our coefficient is away from zero, it is also used in the computation of the p-value.

+We also have a Residual standard error of 38.18.
+This is a measure of how much deviation there is from the true regression line.
+If we make a call to scale(previousRentQ7) we can scale the previousRent so that the mean of our new variable is 0.
+Using this technique we can use the new coefficient of 888.254 and divide it by the residual standard error(38.18) to obtain a new value of 23.26 which is the possible percentage error of a prediction based on our model.

 The multiple r2 value (0.9588) shows that 96% of the variation of rent can be attributed to the previous rent.
 We have also derived this value previously using the cor2 test.
 These stats make logical sense.